cfengine/documentation/reference/common-attributes-include.markdown

 Common attributes are available to all promise types.
-Full details for common attributes can be found in the [Common Attributes Section][Promise Types and Attributes#common-attributes] of the [Promise Types and Attributes] page.
+Full details for common attributes can be found in the [Common Attributes Section][Promise Types and Attributes#Common Attributes] of the [Promise Types and Attributes] page.

 #### [action][Promise Types and Attributes#action] [common attribute]